Before you apply

-- any other information contained or referred to in the licence
+- information contained or referred to in the licence

 A variation application must be accompanied by the original Premises Licence or a statement of the reasons for failure to produce the licence.